reyqune/Baldur-s-Gate-3-Enhanced-Edition/README.md

 ## Installation

-Installing Apostasy is relatively easy and, if you have Nexus Premium, will be a simple waiting game.
+Installing the mod list is relatively easy and, if you have Nexus Premium, will be a simple waiting game.
 If you are updating the modlist, you can safely skip to the [updating section](#updating-the-modlist).

 ### Pre-Installation